watsonfellowship/watson-51/_fellows/tommy-shenoi.md

   - Korea
   - The Netherlands
   - Singapore
-  - United Kingdom
+  - The United Kingdom

 ---

 Mushrooms and fungi are foundational to life on earth and leveraging their importance can yield solutions to some of the world’s most pressing issues.
 To explore this, I spent time with mycologists, farmers, chefs, and designers envisioning fungi-forward initiatives for environmental health and regenerative food systems.
-Across countries, cultures, and disciplines, I discovered a collaborative vision for building climate resilience with fungi through education, conservation, innovation, and community.
+I discovered a collaborative vision for building climate resilience with fungi through education, conservation, innovation, and community.